Kedhareswer/thesisflow-ai/README.md

 ## Overview

 AI Research Hub is a comprehensive research platform designed to revolutionize the academic workflow.
 It integrates advanced AI capabilities, real-time collaboration, and robust project management for researchers and teams.
+Built with Next.js 15, React 19, and TypeScript, it provides a modern, scalable solution for academic research.

 ---